Joseph5610/fxradio/README.md

 ```bash
 sudo xattr -r -d com.apple.quarantine /Applications/FXRadio.app/
 ```

-### Plain JAR file

-Beware, this distribution is not officially supported but allows you to run the app on any system that has Java 1.8 with JavaFX installed.
-1. Ensure that you have Java 1.8 installed, as this is only supported Java version
-2. Locate the downloaded fxRadio.jar file on your file system and navigate to this directory using command line.
-3. Check that java command points to JRE 1.8 installation - run the command  **java -version**
-3. If java version command returns 1.8.0_xyz, you can run the command **java -jar fxRadio.jar** and app should now start.

-As we didn't test the jar files on every OS, we cannot guarantee that app will run smoothly.
-You should expect bugs.

 # Build

 > We recommend using IntelliJ IDEA as IDE for this project.